Yinkusadel/19-fcc-penguin/README.md

-# Project Name
+# Penguin Page

-> One paragraph statement about the project.
+> Building a penguin using CSS transforms to position and resize the parts,creating a background and animating your work.

 ![screenshot](./app_screenshot.png)